JAGUAR MARY [USA] + EUGENIA CHELLET [MEXICO]

 Special Opening Time 8:30 pm

-Grace Exhibition Space is extremely honorred to present these two esteemed artists: Jaguar Mary and Eugenia Chellet.
+Grace Exhibition Space is extremely honored to present these two revered artists, Jaguar Mary and Eugenia Chellet.

 This autumn, from September 15 thru November 17, we will be using our performance platform to explore a range of reactions to the presidential election of 2016 - through current societal discourses through the visions and lessons of artists from Poland, Russia, Bulgaria, Estonia, Mexico and the United States